Inyo County Uber Accident Lawyers

 Uber Passengers Get Harmed Due To Other Drivers

-Uber passengers also get harmed because of the negligence of third-party drivers.
-In the event a private car hits the Uber they’re riding, injured passengers can sue the at-fault driver and claim compensation from them.
-Additionally, they may sue their Uber driver and the company, as they have promised safety for everyone taking advantage of their services.
+Uber passengers may experience harm due to the negligence of third-party drivers.
+In the event a private car hits the Uber they’re riding, injured passengers can pursue damages from the at-fault driver.
+Additionally, they may also seek compensation from their Uber driver and the company, depending on the circumstances surrounding the accident.

 How Does Uber’s Liability Insurance Work?